 Use Background to change the color fill of a background rectangle that surrounds the text.
 Click the color box and select from the palette or click Custom to select a custom color.

-Background Opacity
+Use Background

-Use Background Opacity to change the opacity of the background.
-0% is completely transparent and 100% is completely opaque.
-To change the value, highlight the existing value and type a new value or click the to increase or decrease the value.
+the existing value and type a new value or click the to increase or decrease

 In most places text options will appear in the Property Manager.
 In these case, check the box next to the Bold, Italic, Underline, and Strikethrough options to apply one or more of those text styles.
 Note that some typefaces, such as Symbol, do not support bold or italicized text.